kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lesson1_Writing_Queries_with_the_UNION_Operator.md

         'TOTAL_EMPLOYEES' AS Category,
         COUNT(*) AS RecordCount,
         0 AS AverageValue,
-        MIN(HireDate) AS EarliestDate,
+        MIN(e.HireDate) AS EarliestDate,
-        MAX(HireDate) AS LatestDate,
+        MAX(e.HireDate) AS LatestDate,
         'Total active employees' AS Description
-    FROM Employees
+    FROM Employees e
     WHERE IsActive = 1

     UNION ALL